-Shakespeare usually threw up gems of lucidity and erudition.
-I learnt that Othello, ‘although his exterior may be black he is pure and good on the inside’.
-Desdemona is very forgiving also because, ‘she shows great love for Othello even after he has suffocated her’.
+English, however, was the gift that kept on giving!
+Shakespeare usually threw up numerous gems of lucidity and erudition.
+I learnt, for the first time, that Othello, ‘although his exterior may be black he is pure and good on the inside’.
+Desdemona is very forgiving also, to the point where ‘she shows great love for Othello even after he has suffocated her’.
 King Lear suffered because, ‘he wanted to keep his revenue and all his followers’.
 Also, ‘in those days you didn’t divide your kingdom – you left a will’.
 In a moment of weakness Lear is overheard talking to The Fool on the Heath: ‘Go in man you’ll catch your death out here’.
 Whereas Hamlet, ‘is the victim of exaggerated procrastination complex’ and as well as that he suffered from ‘an anti disposition’ and then later ‘an antique disposition’.
 I can visualise vividly in my mind’s eye harried teachers on cold winter’s mornings explaining what an arras was only for that information to be completely corrupted by June: ‘He killed Polonius through the arse’ and in another script sponsored by Toyota, ‘Hamlet stabbed Polonius behind the Yaris’.
 Also Hamlet was only mad North North West so therefore according to the mathematicians, he ‘was only one sixteenth mad’.

 Yeats always yielded up a great variety of hoary old chestnuts.
 Indeed I was reliably informed that in that great poem Among School Children, ‘the chestnut tree may not be called the bole, blossom or the branch – it is all three.’
 Everybody also seemed to know that, ‘he stalked Maud Gonne, proposing to her many times’.
 Elsewhere in a rather revealing Freudian (or Faustian) slip Maud Gonne is referred to as, ‘Mad Gun McBride’.
 The poem Sailing to Byzantium can apparently, ‘be summed up in four words: ‘perne in a gyre’.
 The poem The Fisherman is about, ‘a man in Connemara clothes living in a shed on the top of a hill’.
 In this great poem Yeats apparently is struggling to reconcile the opposing images, trying to describe, ‘the ideal man versus the reel man’.
 One candidate suggested that Yeats was a sad case because, ‘he was plagued with immortality and involved in politics.’